gomorpheus/morpheus-docs/administration/settings/user_management.rst

 Min Password Symbols
   User passwords must include at least as many special characters as the entered value Session Expires (Minutes)
-  A user session is forcibly logged out after the entered number of minutes Session Warning (Minutes)
+  A user session is forcibly logged out after the entered number of minutes of inactivity Session Warning (Minutes)
   A pop-up warning is shown to the user when they have been inactive for the number of minutes entered.
 Example: If sessions are set to expire after 90 minutes, warn the user after 60 minutes if you intend to provide 30 minutes advance warning
 Expire Password After (Days)